apache/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

 .. type:: TSMBuffer

-   Internally, data for a transaction is stored in one more more :term:`header heap`\s.
+   Internally, data for a transaction is stored in one or more :term:`header heap`\s.
 These are storage local to the transaction, and generally each HTTP header is stored in a separate one.
    This type is a handle to a header heap, and is provided or required by functions that locate HTTP header related data.